AhmadKhan010/MotorVerse/README.md

-Here's the corrected **README.md** for the **Motorverse** project, reflecting that the platform is specifically for cars and excludes bikes:

----

 # Motorverse 🚗

 Motorverse is a comprehensive platform designed for managing automotive services, including the buying and selling of new and used cars, purchasing auto parts and accessories, renting vehicles, and obtaining insurance.
 The system provides a seamless, user-friendly experience, catering to buyers, sellers, renters, and administrators.